asaiatin/asaiatin.github.io/_posts/2022-04-22-Thinking about career capital.md

 LOL, last statement didn't age well.
 Thanks to US Federal reserve.

 Anyway, back to topic - while I have nothing for good wishes for your fancy admit or dream job.
 Infact, for all qualms I have, I'm happy to see people achieve their potential but alas, comparision monkey (read competition) is so ingrained, in few weak moments, I do circle back to my various decisions that has landed me in my current situation - career wise.
-Before I garner pity - I think I've been more than lucky to have a nice gig, intellectial growth with excellent trajectory.
+Before I garner pity - I think I've been more than lucky to have a nice gig, intellectual growth with excellent trajectory.

 That however doesn't mean I will ever be content, years of conditioning of worrying about future won't just go away in a smack, right?